rafaelrcamargo/known.nvim/README.md

 - **Request features**:
   - If you have a feature request, please report it in the [issues]()

 > But the biggest one, discuss, discuss, discuss.
-If you have a problem, or a doubt, or just want to talk about something, please do it, I'm always open to talk about anything.
+If you have a problem or a doubt, or just want to talk about something, please do it, I'm always open to talking about anything.

 ---